bitwarden/help/_articles/importing/import-from-chrome.md

 Importing your data from Google Chrome into Bitwarden is easy.

 {% note %}
-The process is exactly the same for Opera, Microsoft Edge (Chromium) and Vivaldi browser users.
+The process is exactly the same for Opera, Microsoft Edge (Chromium), Brave and Vivaldi browser users.
 {% endnote %}

 ## Export your Chrome passwords (Desktop)